 Most strokes are categorized as either an ischemic stroke or a hemorrhagic stroke.

 Ischemic stroke is the most common type of stroke.
-This kind of stroke occurs if a blood vessel gets blocked by a blood clot (thrombus) or by fat deposits (plaque).
+This type of stroke occurs if a blood vessel gets blocked by a blood clot (thrombus) or by fat deposits (plaque).
 Ischemic strokes are further described by the location of the clot.

 A thrombotic stroke is caused by a blood clot that forms along the wall of a blood vessel or because of a blockage of fat deposits.